 The agent might be running in a third-party platform IT doesn't manage, or embedded in a workflow that breaks if removed.
 Manual processes don't scale when you're offboarding dozens of employees per month and each has created multiple agents.

-Runtime authorization provides an automatic kill switch for ghost agents by tying agent credentials to the human owner's employment status.
-When the owner's account is deactivated, the agent stops working immediately, without manual intervention or process gaps.
+Agent authentication provides an automatic kill switch for ghost agents by tying every credential to the verified identity and employment status of the human owner.
+When the owner's account is deactivated, the agent loses the ability to obtain new credentials immediately, with no manual intervention or process gaps required.

-The authorization layer sits between the agent and the systems it accesses, intercepting requests and checking whether the action is authorized based on current policy.
-Part of that check includes verifying that the agent's human owner still has an active account.
-If the owner's account is active, the authorization layer issues a time-bound credential allowing the agent to proceed.
-If the owner's account is deactivated, the authorization layer denies the request and flags the agent as orphaned.
+The authentication layer sits between the agent and the systems it accesses, intercepting requests and verifying that the human owner behind the credential still holds an active account.
+If the account is active, the layer issues a time-bound credential and the agent proceeds.
+If the account is deactivated, the request is denied and the agent is flagged as orphaned.

 What happens when an employee with AI agents leaves?